peteoleary/chat_app/README.md

 # Notes

-Ruby 3.0.1 tightens up the rules for positional v. keyword parameters https://www.ruby-lang.org/en/news/2019/12/12/separation-of-positional-and-keyword-arguments-in-ruby-3-0/
+Ruby 3.0.1 tightens up the rules for positional vs. keyword parameters https://www.ruby-lang.org/en/news/2019/12/12/separation-of-positional-and-keyword-arguments-in-ruby-3-0/

 RBS allows you to specify which to expect in the method signatures.